qifeng86/qifeng-homework2/README.md

 # Description
-This project is to create a mobile reponsive portfolio using Bootstrap
+This project is to create a mobile reponsive portfolio using Bootstrap.

 # Technologies